BEFORE YOU APPLY

 The Anglophone Section at CSI Lyon is a fee-paying International Section hosted by the CSI Lyon, a French public (state) school, which functions accordingly.
 Each year, applications for places in the Section far exceed availability.
 As a result admission to the Anglophone Section is selective and all applicants are assessed as part of the application process.
 This process is overseen by the CSI Lyon administration, working in partnership with the International Sections at the school.

 Before submitting an application, please read the Anglophone Section Admissions & Testing: Information for Applicants booklet.
-The process of applying, testing and decision-making is complex and this guide aims to make the process more transparent for families who are applying.
+The process of applying, testing and decision-making is complex and this guide aims to make the process more transparent for applicants.

 Typically, our students are a diverse group.
 Many of them will be from French families that have lived in an anglophone country, or they might have attended French-English bilingual schools in France from an early age, and can be considered to be bilingual.
 Others will come from totally anglophone families or from Anglo-French families, and therefore have English as a ‘mother tongue’ from one or both of their parents.